livepeer/grants/README.md

 # The Livepeer Community Node Grants Program

 Livepeer has a long term vision to build a fully decentralized video stack, and we cannot achieve this goal without a community of contributors to the project.
 The Livepeer Grants Program provides funding to projects, ideas and events that benefit the Livepeer ecosystem.
 The grant program provides contributors with an opportunity to fund their projects and build a position in the Livepeer network.
-The Livepeer Grants Program will distribute 1,500 LPT in quarterly phases with a semi annual review phase.
+The Livepeer Grants Program will distribute $50,000 in quarterly phases with a semi annual review phase.

 If you're appreciative of this initiative and all that it will do for the ecosystem, stake with our orchestrator node, and contribute a portion of your inflationary reward to go towards these grants! *Node address: 0x4f4758f7167b18e1f5b3c1a7575e3eb584894dbc*